WishKnish/KnishIO-Client-JS/README.md

 console.log( result.data() );
 ```

-## The Granular Way: DIY Everything
+## The Extreme Way: DIY Everything
 This method involves individually building Atoms and Molecules, triggering the signature and validation processes, and communicating the resulting signed Molecule mutation or Query to a Knish.IO node via your favorite GraphQL client.

 1. Include the relevant classes in your application code: